 Conclusion

 Remember, buying and running a successful bakery business does not rely solely on a passion for bread and baked goods (although this helps).
 It is crucial that you comply with the relevant state or territory laws, or risk significant penalties and potentially even having your business closed before it even gets off the ground.
-Various legal issues such as food, health and safety requirements and licenses/permits are vital when buying a bakery.
+Various legal issues, such as food, health and safety requirements and licenses/permits, are vital when buying a bakery.
 These considerations can be complex and confusing, especially when added to the stress of negotiating the purchase of the business as well.
-It is strongly recommended that you talk to a lawyer when considering these factors so that you receive expert legal advice when purchasing your bakers.
+It is strongly recommended that you talk to a lawyer when considering these factors so that you receive expert legal advice when purchasing your bakery.

 We appreciate your feedback – your submission has been successfully received.